Rural Electrification Associations (REAs)

 - Non-operating REAs offering electricity contracts for members in collaboration with an electricity marketer who operates in their territory.

-If you live in a REA service area, you must enter into a Member Service Contract with that REA before you can obtain electrical service.
+If you live in an area serviced by an REA and would like to obtain electrical service from them, you may enter into a Member Service Contract with that REA.
 As a member of an REA, you can choose to purchase your electricity at the REA’s regulated rate for the amount outlined in a contract with your REA or an electricity marketer operating in your area.

 With questions or concerns about your REA services, you can contact your REA office.
 Alberta Federation of Rural Electrification Associations (AFREA) website lists the contact information for the member Rural Electrification Associations.
 The following REAs are not affiliated with the Alberta Federation of Rural Electrification Associations: Armena REA Ltd., EQUS REA Ltd., Montana REA Ltd., Myrnam REA Ltd., Peigan REA Ltd., West Wetaskiwin REA Ltd., Wild Rose REA Ltd. , Zawale REA Ltd.